-In June I made an 8 days trip to Japan, and I am happy to share what I liked and my tips to make your traveling in this fabulous country even more enjoyable.
-Japan is a big country with a lot to see, so here I just cover a tiny part of the experience.
+Claudiaexpat made an 8 days trip to Japan, and she is happy to share what she liked and her tips to make your traveling in this fabulous country even more enjoyable.
+Japan is a big country with a lot to see, so here she just covers a tiny part of the experience.
 W Japan!

 Narita Airport is one of the most intelligent and best organised airports I have ever seen.
 You won’t have any difficulty whatsoever to move within it and to get to and from Tokyo.
 Plus, Japanese are absolutely helpful and kind, they do whatever they can to help you.